-Unrealized gains on interest rate swaps, collars and caps decreased \$7,114 (-82.5%) from 2013 to 2014 and increased \$3,129 (56.6%) from 2012 to 2013.
-The decrease in unrealized gains on interest rate swaps, collars and caps, net during 2014 compared to 2013 was primarily due to a lower increase in long-term interest rates during 2014 compared to 2013.
-The increase in unrealized gains on interest rate swaps, collars and caps, net during 2013 compared to 2012 was primarily due to a higher increase in long-term interest rates during 2013 compared to 2012.
+Unrealized (losses) gains on interest rate swaps, collars and caps, net changed from a net gain of \$1,512 in 2014 to a net loss of \$1,947 in 2015 primarily due to an increase in long-term interest rates during 2014 compared to a decrease in long-term interest rates during 2015.
+Unrealized gains on interest rate swaps, collars and collars and caps, net decreased \$7,144 (-82.5%) from 2013 to 2014 primarily due to a lower increase in long-term interest rates during 2014 compared to 2013.
 Under the majority of our interest rate swap agreements, we make interest payments based on fixed interest rates and receive payments based on the applicable prevailing variable interest rate.
-As long-term interest rates increased during 2014, 2013 and 2012, the current market rate on interest rate swap agreements with similar terms decreased relative to our existing interest rate swap agreements, which resulted in the unrealized gains on interest rate swaps, collars and caps, net during each of the periods.
+As long-term interest rates decreased during 2015, the current market rate on interest rate swap agreements with similar terms decreased relative to our existing interest rate swap agreements, which resulted in the unrealized losses on interest rate swaps, collars and caps, net during such period.
+As long-term interest rates increased during 2014, and 2013, the current market rate on interest rate swap agreements with similar terms increased relative to our existing interest rate swap agreements, which resulted in the unrealized gains on interest rate swaps, collars and caps, net during each of the periods.